VoineaguLabUNSW/gwp/docs/getting_started/choosing_interface.md

         We currently do not support group workspaces, as sharing login credentials is against the Katana usage policy.

-## Resources (Advanced)
+## Resource Optimization Comparison (Advanced)

-The default allocations from nf-core community workflows are extremely generous for most datasets - this may negatively impact your queue priority and run duration.
+The default allocations for generalized Nextflow workflows are extremely generous for most datasets - this may negatively impact your queue priority and run duration.
 If your input files are reasonably similar, you should consider configuring each process based on measurements.

 !!! note "Optimization"
     === "Katana OnDemand"